 “This event gives our students hands-on experience in planning and running a high-profile, elegant event,” he said.
-Students in Hotel, Restaurant and Tourism 435 operate as the event planners while students in Retail and Consumer Sciences 495 manage the auction, which will be held during the cocktail hour and will feature items including weekend cabin stays in the Smokies, original paintings, handmade furniture chests, dance lessons, horseback rides and Pigeon Forge tourist attractions and stays.
+Students in Hotel, Restaurant and Tourism 435 operate as the event planners while students in Retail and Consumer Sciences 495 manage the auction, which will be held during the cocktail hour and which will feature items including weekend cabin stays in the Smokies, original paintings, handmade furniture chests, dance lessons, horseback rides and Pigeon Forge tourist attractions and stays.

 Money raised through the event is used to support student participation in class field trips, internships, leadership and team building courses, study tours and simulation exercises.

 “Many deserving students would not have been able to take advantage of these opportunities without this level of support,” said Nancy Rutherford, professor and head of the Department of Retail, Hospitality and Tourism Management.